Celebrating Halloween in Old Town

 This historical landmark is hosting a trick or treating event on October 27 from 3:30 to 6:30 p.m.
 The kids won’t be the only ones in costume as reenactors hand out sweets and teach about local Virginia history.

 You can do more than hand out candy at your Alexandria apartment this Halloween.
 Take part in any of these Halloween-themed events for the week leading up to the big day.
 Buy a costume or make one from scratch, go trick or treating with the kids or attend your own adults-only party.
-Whatever your plans are this Halloween, you have to check out the fall deals on ROSS’ Alexandria apartments.
+Whatever your plans are this Halloween, give yourself time to check out ROSS’ Alexandria apartments.
 Tour today and see just what you’re getting for your money.